bloominstituteoftechnology/web-module-project-client-auth/README.md

 # Client Auth Module Project: Auth Friends

-This module explored the clients-side authenication using auth-tokens.
+This module explored the clients-side authentication using auth-tokens.
 During the module you studied how the login, request and logout process works when using authentication and how to restrict access to certain route to logged in users.
 IN this project, you will practice each of these skills.

 ## Objectives
 - Understand how token based authentication works